CYBERHIPPIECO/MTXIN/README.md

 An Expedition is Moving up the mountain encountering various perils and dangers Explore the story and make choices
-Scout the mountain for interesting trail locations Paths branching into inside of the mountain (splitpoints, branches).
+Scout the mountain for interesting trail locations
-Mountain is different every single time.
-Weather conditions affecting your movement, morale and narrative choices.

 ![GALLERY QUAD](/assets/template_visuals/temp-dual-gallery.png)